How Much Does Pea Gravel Cost in 2025?

 Highlights

-• Colored pea gravel costs more than standard pea gravel.
+• Colored pea gravel costs $20 to $50 more per ton than plain-colored options.

 Pea Gravel Cost Factors